lofung/Questionnaire-Admin-Systems/README current bugs and wishes.txt

 14. currently, the app.use and app.get list in server.js is a bit messy. there should be a way to do better

 15. did not do mobile optimization for the front-client student-end due to time

+16. there is a element of "required" ready in the questionnaire field.
+When it is true, the students would be required to fill in the question.